tiepvupsu/tiepvupsu.github.io/Readme.md

 Hello,

-This is my Vietnamese blog for Basic Machine Learning:
+This is my Machine Learning blog in Vietnamese:

 [https://machinelearningcoban.com/](http://machinelearningcoban.com/)